Introduction

 Laser Power – Higher-power lasers clean faster and handle larger or tougher surfaces; smaller laser systems are ideal for precision cleaning.

-Machine Type – Decide between handheld units for flexibility or automated/robotic systems for repetitive industrial applications.
+Machine Type – Decide between handheld units for flexibility and automated/robotic systems for repetitive industrial applications.

 Cooling System – Choose between air-cooled (cost-effective, lighter) and water-cooled (stable, suitable for high-power lasers) systems.